joaoag/madcoders_makersbnb/README.md

 $ cd madcoders_makersbnb
 $ rspec
 ```
-You can check only one file at a time :
+To check only one file at a time :

 ```shell
 $ cd madcoders_makersbnb
 $ rspec spec/file_name_spec.rb
 ```

-2. Check that the code respect the quality of the *Rubocop* guideline, by running `rubocop` from the *madcoders_makersbnb* directory :
+2. Check that the code respects the quality of the *Rubocop* guideline, by running `rubocop` from the *madcoders_makersbnb* directory :

 ```shell
 $ cd madcoders_makersbnb